Long Term Plan Writing Overview 2019-20Long Term Plan Writing Overview 2019-20

 - meanings of words

-Individual reading- children read their reading book one to one with an adult.
-This takes place during assembly times or after lunch time.
+Individual 1:1 reading– children read their reading book one to one with an adult.

 - punctuation and grammar